2026 Budget Updates

 The Mayor's Proposed 2026 Parking Budget, with gross expenses totalling $1,655,925, was deemed adopted at the Special Council Meeting on November 25, 2025.

-View the report.
+View the report and budget.
 View the presentation.
-View the Budget.

 Council adopted the 2026 Mayor's Proposed Water and Wastewater Budgets and approved the use of reserve funding, as presented by Tiffany Clark, Director of Finance.
 Two new staffing requests were also approved.
 The budgets and associated rates will take effect on January 1, 2026.